Subscribe and receive the latest news from the industry Article

 This promotion became a big hit with customers, and the comic books and characters quickly developed a huge fan base.

-In fact, it was this widespread popularity of the comic books that resulted in the formation of Skechers Entertainment last fall and the launch of its new animated series, explains Kristen Van Cott, senior vice president
+In fact, it was this widespread popularity of the comic books that resulted in the formation of Skechers Entertainment last fall and the launch of its new animated series, explains Kristen Van Cott, senior vice president of creative development for Skechers Entertainment and co-executive producer (along with Elizabeth Daro).
+Fans began asking where they could see the show, she says.

 In conjunction with its worldwide distribution partner Moonscoop, Skechers Entertainment unveiled "Zevo-3," its first animated series, in April at MipTV in Cannes.